AcademySoftwareFoundation/OpenColorIO/docs/guides/authoring/colorspaces.rst

 Optional.
 Default: ``32f``

-Specify an appropriate bitdepth for the colorspace, and applications can use this to automatically output images in the correct bit-depth.
+Specify an appropriate bit-depth for the colorspace, and applications can use this to automatically output images in the correct bit-depth.

 Valid options are: